msnodderly/nvim-cmux-html-preview/README.md

 # nvim-cmux-html-preview

-Live-preview static HTML in a [cmux](https://cmux.io) browser pane while you edit in vim or neovim.
+Live-preview static HTML in a [cmux](https://cmux.io) browser pane while you edit.

 I wanted a similar experience to cmux's built-in markdown preview, except for editing HTML.
 This is a bit of a kludge, but it allows a live preview in the cmux browser pane that automatically refreshes as soon as you save in Vim/Neovim.
 You probably shouldn't use this directly, just point your favorite AI agent at it as an example and have it build you a version that works the way you want it to.